 Before you come to New Zealand

-You can still apply if you're an international visitor already in New Zealand and eligible to remain for the duration of the volunteer activity you're interested in.
+You can apply to volunteer if you're an international visitor already in New Zealand and eligible to remain for the duration of the activity you are interested in.

 You do not need a work visa to volunteer with us.
 You can volunteer on entry to New Zealand as long as you do not receive payment or benefits.
 You still need to have a valid visa before coming to New Zealand.

 You may be required to provide a police certificate to DOC, depending on the volunteer work you do with us.

 Your police certificate would need to be written and certified in English.
 It's easier for you if you get a police certificate before you leave your country of residence.
 However, you can still get a police certificate if you're already in New Zealand.

 How to get a police certificate if you're already in New Zealand.

 You do not need a new police certificate if you've: